How does this medication work? What will it do for me?

 Pregnancy: The effect of menotropins on an unborn baby is not known.
 To avoid the possibility of harm to the baby, menotropins should not be used during pregnancy.

 Breast-feeding: It is not known if menotropins pass into breast milk.
-If you are a breast-feeding mother and are taking this medication, it may affect your baby.
+If you are breast-feeding and are taking this medication, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.

 Children: This medication is intended for use by women of child-bearing age.
 Its safety and effectiveness have not been established for children.

 Seniors: This medication is intended for use by women of child-bearing age.
 Its safety and effectiveness have not been established for seniors.